Panasonic G1 vs Sony A6300

 |10.||Panasonic G2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |12.||Panasonic GF1||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1 does not provide wifi capability.

-Both the G1 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the G1 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The G1 was replaced by the Panasonic G2, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G1 Manual (free pdf) or the online Sony A6300 Manual.
+Further information on the features and operation of the G1 and A6300 can be found, respectively, in the Panasonic G1 Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic G1 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.